-Scott Starr is responsible for solar and CHP business development for Dynamic Energy.
+Scott Starr is responsible for business development for Dynamic Energy.
 Scott’s tenure in solar and distributed generation technologies have earned him an appreciation for multiple perspectives; whether end-users, developers, financiers, long-term system owners, or construction partners, Scott values each client’s unique goals in developing profitable distributed generation projects.

 Prior to Dynamic Energy, Scott worked for solar pioneers including First Solar, Solyndra, SolarBuyer, groSolar and General Electric, gaining diverse experience along the PV value chain as a module manufacturer, project developer, EPC/Installer, and module quality expert.
 Prior to his career in distributed generation and renewables, Scott worked for Medtronic bringing implantable cardiac and neurological devices to market, and continues his work in human potential and leadership training systems.

 Scott holds a B.S. in Mechanical Engineering with a minor in Biomedical Engineering from Georgia Institute of Technology, an M.B.A. from Duke University, and a GE Six Sigma Black Belt certification.

 Chris Kidd is responsible for business development for Dynamic Energy.
 With over $100 million of solar and construction infrastructure projects developed, Chris provides clients in the Commercial Real Estate, Retail, Manufacturing, and Federal markets with deep expertise.
 Chris has the proven track record and experience needed to properly source and develop various energy projects using diverse financing structures and technologies.